My goal is to make my last meal of the day at 7:00 pm with my evening snack.

 Romans 8:18 says:

-Take heart, knowing that the Spiritual maturity you gain through trusting Jesus in the midst of suffering will be eternal!
+Take heart, knowing that the Spiritual maturity and resilience you gain through trusting Jesus in the midst of suffering will be eternal.

 Be blessed in health, healing, and wholeness,